 1. "Redneck Woman"

-Few songs better speak for the average small-town bar patron than this sing- and drink-along that’s a shout-out to redneck women, Kid Rock and Wal-Mart–and there’s nothing wrong with that!
+Few songs better speak for the average small-town bar patron than this sing- and drink-along hit and music video that's a shout-out to redneck women, Kid Rock and Wal-Mart--and there's nothing wrong with that!